Vishnu-Aithal/neo-support/README.md

     -   For Bookmarked Questions and Answers
 -   Follow posts by Bookmark (recieve live notifications on bookmarked posts)
 -   Profile
-    -All Pr-links with completed highlighted in green -All comments which navigate to source on click -All my Questions
+    -   All Pr-links with completed highlighted in green
+    -   All comments which navigate to source on click
+    -   All my Questions
-    -All my ANswers
+    -   All my ANswers
-    -All my Bookmarks
+    -   All my Bookmarks
 -   And Many More

 ---